What is ILM?

 ILM's qualifications come in various shapes and sizes, denoted by the words ‘award’, ‘certificate’ and ‘diploma’.
 Each type requires a different number of guided learning hours, number of units/topics, and number of assignments.

-These are the shortest ILM qualifications, requiring fewer days’ of course attendance.
+Awards are the shortest ILM qualifications, requiring fewer days’ of course attendance.
 They focus on critical topics and demand fewer assignments.
 They tend to take 10 to 120 hours to complete.

 Certificates are more in-depth than the ILM awards.
 The syllabus is thorough to give you a larger base of knowledge and skills.
 You join more training sessions and have a greater number of assignments to complete.
 They tend to account for 130 to 360 hours of learning.

 Each level of qualification has varying requirements, you can enquire with a training provider who will be able to provide you with the exact number of days and details on assessment.
-You can also look at ILM’s website for specific information on each qualification’s requirements.

 Regardless of whether you choose the award, certificate or diploma, you will still receive a qualification certificate at the level you decide to study.